halvards/learnangularjs/README.md

 # Gradle Tasks

-To see all available tasks, run:
+To see all available tasks, including their dependencies, run:

-    gradle tasks
+    gradle tasks --all

 # Suggested Reading (and Watching)